barotto/libRocketDoc/pages/rcss/decorators.md

 <name>-decorator: <type>;
 ```

-where <name> is the user-specified name of the decorator to declare, and <type> is the application-specific type of decorator.
-Rocket ships with the decorators 'image', 'tiled-box', 'tiled-horizontal' and 'tiled-vertical'.
+where <name> is the user-specified name of the decorator to declare, and <type> is the application-specific type of decorator. {{page.lib_name}} ships with the decorators 'image', 'tiled-box', 'tiled-horizontal' and 'tiled-vertical'.
 The decorator type 'none' is a reserved name that represents no decorator.
 For example, in the following:

 ```css
 button